AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 ## 3. Topology

-In this lab, as shown in the topology below, we will configure the grey Aviatrix gateways, the grey attachments between Transit-Spoke and the grey peerings between Transit-Transit, but only in the following regions:
+In this lab, as illustrated in the topology below, we will configure the grey Aviatrix gateways, the grey attachments between Transit and Spoke, and the grey peerings between Transit and Transit.
+This configuration will be applied only in the following regions:

-- **AWS**: us-east-2
+- **AWS: us-east-2**

-- **GCP**: us-central-1
+- **GCP: us-central-1**

-- **AZURE**: west-us (only spoke1)
+- **Azure: west-us** (specifically for Spoke1)

-The rest of the topology has been preprovisioned to save time, including the test instances/VMs and the **Edge** inside the on-prem DC.
+The rest of the topology has been pre-provisioned to save time, including the test instances/VMs and the **Edge** Gateway inside the on-premises data center.

 ```{figure} images/lab2-topology.png
 ---